alejandrocora/bizleaker/README.md

 ## Before using it...

-For now, a Santander account is necessary to use it, as well as your ID and password.
+For now, a Santander account is necessary to use it, introducing an ID and password.
 You will also need to install a Web Driver, be it Firefox or Chrome.
 If you need help to install the latter, click [here](https://github.com/alejandrocora/install_webdriver "Install Webdriver").

 ## Installation